ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.02-evaluating-end-to-end-agent/explainer/readme.md

 Let's add the `answerCorrectness` scorer to evaluate how well our agent answers questions by comparing against expected answers.

+Recommendation: hand-code this commit.
+This is where `answerCorrectness` shines - and we also adjust our dataset to include more test cases.

 ### Steps To Complete

 #### Adding imports